 On December 14, 2009, we submitted a purchase order to Source Scientific, LLC, the manufacturer of the Company's PCT Barocycler instrumentation, for 50 Barocycler NEP2320 units and 12 Barocycler NEP3229 units with various spare parts.
 Pursuant to the terms of the purchase order, we placed a deposit with Source Scientific, LLC, of approximately \$338,000 representing approximately 50% of the expected total value of the order.
 The purchase price for the 50 NEP2320 units and 12 NEP3229 units is based upon a fixed bill of materials.
-We will be billed for the unpaid purchase price of each unit at the time each unit is completed and ready for sale.
-As of June 30, 2010, we received 35 Barocycler NEP2320 units on this purchase order.
+We were billed for the unpaid purchase price of each unit at the time each unit was completed and ready for sale.
+As of September 30, 2010, we had received all units under this purchase order.